 Lanesboro Arts' Fall Gala featuring fine food, music, dancing, and art.
 Proceeds benefit nationally-acclaimed year-round arts programming.

-You are invited to the Lanesboro Arts Fall Gala on Saturday, November 2, a benefit event that supports our nationally-acclaimed year-round arts programming.
-Join 150 other arts, business, and community leaders in celebrating creativity & artistic innovation in Lanesboro with an eye to 2020, while recognizing the artists & community members that made an impact in 2019 through gallery exhibitions, performances, place-based artist residencies & educational programs, and more.
-Enjoy an elegant sit-down dinner, as well as live music.
+You are invited to the Lanesboro Arts Fall Gala on Saturday, November 7, a benefit event that supports our nationally-acclaimed year-round arts programming.
+Join your fellow arts supporters in celebrating creativity & artistic innovation in Lanesboro with an eye to 2021, while recognizing the artists & community members that made an impact in 2020 through gallery exhibitions, performances, place-based artist residencies & educational programs, and more.
+Enjoy an elegant sit-down dinner, as well as live music, during this energizing evening supporting rural arts and creative placemaking.

 FABULOUS AUCTIONS of fine art and one-of-a-kind experiences

-Auctions also include plenty of unique experiences like a mystery night for 6 at the Scandinavian Inn – complete with a delicious dessert; a Thanksgiving Pie package prepared and delivered by Eat for Equity Catering; a hands-on private pottery lesson in the studio of Lanesboro artist Sue Pariseau; overnight stays at gorgeous lodging establishments like the Habberstad House and the Thompson House; and tickets to regional performing arts events like Great River Shakespeare Festival and Penumbra Theatre.
+In addition to these beautiful art pieces, the auctions always offer fun and unique experiences.
+In 2018, guests had the opportunity to bid on an exciting sailing lesson on Lake Minnetonka; scenic wine makers tour of the Four Daughters Vineyard; a hands-on private pottery lesson in the studio of Lanesboro artist Sue Pariseau; tickets to a St. Paul Saints home game; overnight stays at gorgeous lodging establishments like the Habberstad House and the Thompson House; and tickets to high-quality regional performing arts events like Great River Shakespeare Festival and Penumbra Theatre.